The-Genius-Wave-Review-Scam-or-Legit/.github/profile/README.md

    There’s a 90-day money-back guarantee, but some users report difficulties, requiring bank intervention, as noted on [Trustpilot](https://www.trustpilot.com/review/trygeniuswave.shop).

 5. **Are there any side effects?**
-   Generally, brainwave entrainment is safe, but some may experience discomfort or no effects, with rare reports of seizures in susceptible individuals, as mentioned on [hapbee.com](https://www.hapbee.com/blogs/hapbee/everything-you-need-to-know-about-brainwave-entrainment).
+   Generally, brainwave entrainment is safe, but some may experience discomfort or no effects, with rare reports of seizures in susceptible individuals, as mentioned on [hapbee.com](https://www.hapbee.com/blogs/hapbee/everything-you-need-to-know-about-brainwave-entrainment). <br>
 [>>Try The Genius Wave Today](https://gogeniuswave.com/DSvsl/#aff=KelexBawz)
 ---